This page contains affiliate links. Please read our disclosure for more info.

 This 90-minute La Jolla kayaking tour includes the Seven Sea Caves and the chance to spot sea lions, dolphins, turtles, a variety of fish (including the bright orange garibaldi), and even whales.

 Snorkelling is also excellent in this area.
-You can rent gear and head out by yourself at La Jolla Cove, but you’ll likely see more with a guide.
+You can rent gear and head out by yourself at La Jolla Cove, but you’ll likely see more with a guide like in this Small Group Snorkelling Tour.

 This two-hour kayaking and snorkelling tour combines the best of both worlds as you kayak out to one of the best snorkelling spots.